 Design and implementation of large programs in a group setting, including use of the Unified Modeling Language (UML) for specifying, visualizing, and documenting models.

-The main objective of this course is to introduce the students to the essential software engineering principles that guide the design, development, implementation, and management of modern software projects.
-The emphasis is on real-world application of these principles so that the student will be prepared for what to expect in the professional job environment.
-The course introduces the topics through lectures and by offering the opportunity to design, implement, and manage a medium-sized group software project.
+The main objective of this course is to introduce you to the essential software engineering principles that guide the design, development, implementation, and management of modern software projects.
+The emphasis is on real-world application of these principles so that you will be prepared for the professional job environment.

 A further development of this course is the inclusion of

-Another addition to this new philosophy is the inclusion of interdisciplinary projects which include elements of mechanical and/or electrical engineering, which need software as part of the integrated system.
-Several of these were sent out already over the summer.
-Representatives from those projects will also be coming in on the first day of class to present proposals and answer questions.
+Another addition to this new philosophy is the inclusion of interdisciplinary projects which include elements of mechanical and/or electrical engineering, as well as Psychology, other science disciplines like physics or biology, and collaboration with the Entrepreneurship program from the CBA.
+There are often capstone projects from other colleges at LMU which need software as part of their integrated system.
+Representatives from those projects will also be coming in on during class to present proposals and answer questions.